-Raise the heat to medium-high.
-Then add the ground beef and the prepared seasoning mix to the skillet.
-Stir the beef while breaking up any large pieces using a wooden spoon or a spatula.
+Raise the heat to medium-high and add the ground beef and the prepared seasoning mix (1 teaspoon salt, oregano, cumin and black pepper) to the skillet.
+Stir, while breaking up any large pieces using a wooden spoon or a spatula.

-Cook the beef for approximately 5 minutes or until it’s browned, stirring occasionally.
+Cook the beef for approximately 5 minutes or until browned, stirring occasionally.

 Finish the picadillo

 Add the white wine to the skillet.
 Stir and gently scrape any bits off the bottom of the pan.
-Continue cooking for 1-2 minutes until the liquid evaporates.
+Continue cooking for 1-2 minutes until most of the liquid cooks out.

 Lower the heat to medium-low and add the tomato sauce, water and olives to the picadillo and stir well to combine.